LukeGrahamLandry/franca/devlog.md

   - even knowing what the trick was i didn't quite apretiate that it was two steps per level of recursion so its 2^N generations per tick, not two. so it's like really really faster.

+- moving gc. shadow stack for roots.
+  - forgot to update node.next in collect_garbage
+  - after memoized call node.next is set and that has to be stored in roots so it can move in the work call.
+  - push() reuse tombstone table slots of garbage nodes

 ## (May 22)

 hashlife